 During the year, the Company announced that it had signed a share purchase agreement (SPA) to acquire 100% of the issued shares in GEM Venus Holdings (Pty) Ltd (GEM Venus).
 Consideration to the vendors for GEM Venus included cash consideration of R8,500,000 (\$A equivalent approximately \$860,000 based on the payment dates exchange rates) and an equity component of 20 million fully paid ordinary shares in the Company (having an aggregate market value of approximately \$600,000 based on the Company's share price as at the settlement date).
 The SPA originally provided for these shares to be issued upon the earlier of economic production at the Gravelotte Project and the second anniversary of the completion of the sale (Milestone Date).
-The parties subsequently amended this arrangement and the shares were issued subject to a voluntary holding lock that will apply to the shares until the earlier of economic production at the Gravelotte Project and the second anniversary of the completion of production at the Gravelotte Project and the second anniversary of the sale (being 19 June 2016).
+The parties subsequently amended this arrangement and the shares were issued subject to a voluntary holding lock that will apply to the shares until the earlier of economic production at the Gravelotte Project and the second anniversary of the completion of the sale (being 19 June 2016).